-Highways England have issued proceedings to recover these ‘costs’ and their witness, a Kier employee, has stated to a Judge that they are incurred costs.
+Highways England have issued proceedings in some instances to recover these ‘costs’.
+Their witness, a Kier employee, has stated to a Judge that they are incurred costs.
 Based upon the evidence in our possession, these statements are false.
 In the examples above:

 - both were outside of ‘core hours’ (8am to 5pm) yet only the Third Party was charged the additional uplift

-- only the CBD, the costs presentation to a TP, displays a column for this uplift
+- only the CBD, the ‘cost presentation’ to a TP, displays a column for this uplift

-If this were truly a cost incurred by Kier, if they had to pay the extra 50% of £73.05 / hour i.e. over £36 / hour, they appear to have a problem … they only charge Highways England £29.71 / hour.
+If this were truly a cost incurred by Kier, if they had to pay the extra 50% of £73.05 / hour i.e. over £36 / hour more, they appear to have a problem … they only charge Highways England £29.71 / hour.

 The quality of correspondence we obtain is often barely acceptable, but the above displays some interesting figures:

-- £646.17 is charged for ‘planning’ – this appears to be pure exaggeration, duplication
+- £646.17 is charged for ‘planning’ – this appears to be a pure exaggeration, duplication

 - AIW’s again appear and are charged at 1.5x

-- The DCP Manager (Dan Hay) costs less than an AIW yet pre 10/2015 he was more.
+- The DCP Manager (Dan Hay) costs less than an AIW yet pre-0/2015 he was more.

 - 4 hours to plan this repair.